codeoverflow-org/nodecg-io-docs/docs/samples/sacn-receiver.md

-## Using the sACN sample bundle
+## Using the sACN receiver sample bundle

-The sacn-sample example bundle in `samples/sacn-sample` demonstrates the ability receive data send via sACN from e.g professional lighting consoles.
+The sacn-receiver-sample example bundle in `samples/sacn-receiver-sample` demonstrates the ability receive data send via sACN from e.g professional lighting consoles.
 Here is a guide to how to get it working.

 ### Prerequisites